 The other main attraction is attending a show of the famous dancing horses of Jerez at the Royal Andalusian School of Equestrian Art.
 These performances take place 2 or 3 times a week during the summer months (once in winter) so check the Real Escuela Andaluza del Arte Ecuestre website for confirmation of dates to see if they coincide with your visit.

 Transport options for getting to Jerez are the same as for Seville as the city lies on the same road and the same railway line as its larger neighbour.
 The journey time is about 40 minutes by road and 50 minutes by train.
-Alternatively, you could arrange a private excursion which would allow you to also visit the stunning ‘pueblo blanco’ of Arcos de la Frontera which lies 30 minutes inland from Jerez.
+Alternatively, you could arrange a small-group excursion from Cádiz Port which would also include a sherry tasting at one of Jerez’s world-famous bodegas.

 If you do decide to go down the private excursion line you’ll have an English speaking driver awaiting your arrival who will transport you to your chosen destination.
 On arrival you will usually meet up with an official local tour guide who will show you around the highlights of Seville or Jerez de la Frontera before returning you safely to the Port of Cadiz in plenty time for your ship’s departure.

 El Puerto de Santa María: Lying just 10km north-east across the Bay of Cádiz is the town of ‘El Puerto’ from where Columbus’s 2nd voyage to the Americas began.
 This earthy port town is home to a number of historic buildings, well-known sherry bodegas and a nice beach.
 It also attracts many ‘gaditanos’ (residents of Cádiz) to its seafood restaurants, most notably Romerijo (Plaza Herreria 1) which has been serving the freshest prawns you’ve ever tasted since it opened in 1952.
 For a pleasant mini-excursion simply take the catamaran ferry which departs frequently from Muelle del Vapor in Cádiz.
 There are also bus and train connections but they aren’t as much fun.